Last update: 01.22.2019

 If you would like to know more about how TunnelBear and other VPNs may be affected by this Gmail privacy issue, please read our full report.

-This VPN service claims to have a “fierce no-logging policy,” yet, when you use your client, TunnelBear collects and stores, i.e., logs your OS version, your VPN app version, your monthly bandwidth usage, etc. We are not saying that all logging is evil since certain operational processes can only be maintained by having basic data about the users.
+This VPN service claims to have a “fierce no-logging policy,” yet, when you use your client, TunnelBear collects and stores, i.e., logs your authentication time, OS version, your VPN app version, your monthly bandwidth usage, etc. We are not saying that all logging is evil since certain operational processes can only be maintained by having basic data about the users.

 What is a bit worrisome, though, is the fact that providers tend to play around with diction to sort of mislead users about logging.
 In all fairness, a lot of VPN services do that.